Visual Arts at Campbell Primary School

 At the end of the school year student work is selected to be professionally framed and displayed in the administration offices for the following year.
 This is then presented to the student artists, where it is hoped that it will take pride of place in their own homes.

 Each year, the Visual Arts program aims to enhance the school grounds with permanent installations of student work.
-In 2017, Year 6 students will have the opportunity to take part in an enrichment program allowing them the experience of painting permanent murals on school buildings
+Year 6 students will have the opportunity to take part in an enrichment program allowing them the experience of painting permanent murals on school buildings